 KEHS is always happy to consider suggestions from parents and hopes that they find the school responsive and open-minded.
 We hope that parents and/or pupils will not feel the need to complain about the operation of this policy, and that any difficulty can be sensitively and efficiently handled before it reaches that stage.
-However, the school's Complaints Procedure is on the school's website and paper copies are available from the school on request.
+However, should this not be possible, the school's Complaints Procedure is available on the website.

-3.8 Involvement of Pupils: Our experience shows that the ethos of and respect for the school is enhanced by listening to our pupils and by encouraging their constructive suggestions: this occurs during form time; PSHE lessons; pupil surveys; conversations with teachers and support staff; meetings with the Principal and the School Council and Pupil Wellbeing Committees.
+3.8 Involvement of Pupils: Our experience shows that the ethos of and respect for the school is enhanced by listening to our pupils and by encouraging their constructive suggestions: this occurs during form time; PSHE lessons; pupil surveys; conversations with teachers and support staff; meetings with the Head of School and the School Council and Pupil Wellbeing Committees.

 3.9 Managing Pupils' Transition: At times of transition for pupils, particularly when joining the School in Year 7, embarking upon GCSE studies and moving into the Sixth Form, the pastoral teams work hard to ensure the transition is as smooth as possible and there is continuity of support for individuals.
 Changes that accompany these transition points, for example in the curriculum and in expectations of academic work, are discussed with pupils in lessons, assemblies and form times, and with parents at information evenings or via letters.
-We always make it clear that we are here to support our pupils throughout.
+We always make it clear that we are here to support our pupils throughout their time at KEHS.